zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 This is English as a Second Language Podcast episod e 824.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Go to our website at eslpod.com.
-Become a member o f ESL Podcast and download the Learning Guide for each of our episode s.
+Become a member of ESL Podcast and download the Learning Guide for each of our episode s.

 This episode is a dialogue about getting someone re ady to become the leader of a company or of an organization.
 Let’s get started .